Oscar-Ivs/FlexFit/README.md

   - Verify that layouts appear as intended and that all functionalities work.

 ### Reporting and Fixes
-- **Bug Reporting:** Any issues found during testing will be documented with screenshots and detailed descriptions.
+- **Bug Reporting:** Any issues found during testing will be documented.
 - **Resolution:** Documented bugs will be prioritized based on their impact and fixed accordingly.
 Regression testing will be conducted post-fix to ensure no new issues have been introduced.

 ### Continuous Testing